ernohanninen/SIMPLIcity/README.md

 sbatch runSbatch.sh
 ```

-- The trained model copied to local computed for further inspection
+- Copy the trained model to local computer for further inspection and use.

 ### ZeroCostDL4Mic transfer learning
 The HuNu and LMX1A models was used as pretrained models for training ChAT- and LMX1A_TH-model.
 Here the [script](https://github.com/HenriquesLab/ZeroCostDL4Mic/blob/master/Colab_notebooks/StarDist_2D_ZeroCostDL4Mic.ipynb) provided by ZeroCostDL4Mic was used.